 Counselling Psychology is a branch of applied psychology that focuses on a holistic understanding of psychological wellbeing, viewing each person as a unique individual with their own subjective experiences and meanings.
 This view provides an alternative to the more traditional medical model of psychological distress.
 Mental and emotional distress is not therefore viewed as ‘illness’ but as ‘difficulties in living’, understood relationally against the background of your life context.

-Counselling Psychology’s values stress the importance of the therapeutic relationship, collaboration and a focus on well-being and potential, rather than curing sickness or pathology.
-There is indeed a more holistic view of the person, considering mental and emotional health in the context of the life cycle, environment and the relationships into which we are intertwined.
+Counselling Psychology’s values stress the importance of the therapeutic relationship, collaboration and a focus on well-being and potential, rather than curing sickness or pathology and counselling psychologists competences are grounded in person-centred values that aim to empower those who use their services.
+It aims to prioritise wellbeing, anti-discriminatory practice, social and cultural context and ethical decision-making.
+It does indeed promote a more holistic view of the person, considering mental and emotional health in the context of the life cycle, environment and the relationships into which we are intertwined.
 The focus is the meaning of psychological distress rather than categorising distress as a psychopathology that lies within a person.
 In this way, psychological, social and relational aspects of problems are recognised and you are empowered to find social and personal solutions to psychological distress.

 Counselling psychologists view the therapeutic relationship that builds between the therapist and client as paramount and they bring themselves to this relationship.
 Because of this focus, counselling psychologists undertake their own personal therapy during training and beyond (40 hours of therapy are expected to be completed during training alone), and so have experience of being in a therapeutic relationship of their own and the self-awareness that grows from that.